🤑 You have $200 tuition credit

 TUESDAYS & THURSDAYS

-Break into one of the most exclusive creative industries under the guidance of Ege Argüden, former senior designer at Ford Motor Company, who’ll share his insider tools, workflows, and portfolio strategy with you.
+Break into one of the most exclusive creative fields with the kind of mentorship you won’t find in tutorials.
+Clayton Davis, Senior Creative Designer at General Motors, will share his insider tools, workflows, and portfolio strategy with you.

 THIS COURSE IS FOR YOU, IF...